yashairavantchi/yashairavantchi.github.io/about.md

 Hello!

-I am a Ph.D. student at [Carnegie Mellon](https://cmu.edu/).

-Prior to joining CMU, I graduated from [Harvard College](https://college.harvard.edu) in 2014 with an S.B. degree in Engineering Sciences with a focus on Electrical Engineering/Computer Science and Biomedical Engineering.
+I graduated from [Harvard College](https://college.harvard.edu) in 2014 with an S.B. degree in Engineering Sciences with a focus on Electrical Engineering/Computer Science and Biomedical Engineering.
 I worked at the
 [Harvard University SEAS Active Learning Labs](https://www.seas.harvard.edu/active-learning-labs) as a Design Specialist in Electrical Engineering.

 My research focus is on novel user interfaces and interaction, wearables, ubiquitous computing, and biological signal processing.
 Please see my ["Academics"]({{ BASE_PATH }}/academics/) page for more information.